Royal Hamilton Light Infantry (Wentworth Regiment)

 The Royal Hamilton Light Infantry (Wentworth Regiment) (RHLI) is a Primary Reserve infantry regiment of the Canadian Army, based at John Weir Foote VC Armoury in Hamilton, Ontario.
-The RHLI is part of 31 Canadian Brigade Group, which is part of 4th Canadian Division.
+The RHLI is part of 31 Canadian Brigade Group, which is part of 2nd Canadian Division.
+The unit, formed in 1862 as "13th Battalion Volunteer Militia (Infantry), Canada", mobilized to repel a Fenian Raid in 1866, contributed volunteers for the Second Boer War, First World War and War in Afghanistan, and mobilized an overseas battalion in 1939 that fought in the Dieppe Raid and several other campaigns in northwestern Europe.
+On 24 May 2026 the regiment formed a tactical grouping with the Argyll and Sutherland Highlanders of Canada (Princess Louise's) as part of the Canadian Army modernization.

 Badge

 Description

-"On an autumnal maple leaf proper a bugle Argent stringed Vert enclosing the letters RHLI Or and ensigned by the Royal Crown proper, the base of the leaf surmounted by two scrolls Azure edged and inscribed WENTWORTH REGIMENT and SEMPER PARATUS in letters Or."
+"On an autumnal maple leaf proper a bugle Argent stringed Vert enclosing the letters RHLI Or and ensigned by the Royal Crown proper, the base of the leaf surmounted by two scrolls Azure edged and inscribed 'Wentworth Regiment' and 'semper paratus' in letters Or."

 Symbolism

 The maple leaf represents service to Canada, and the Crown, service to the Sovereign.
-The regiment's light infantry heritage is symbolised by the bugle.
-Combined, "RHLI" and "WENTWORTH REGIMENT" are a form of the regimental title, and "SEMPER PARATUS" is the motto of the regiment.
+The regiment's light infantry heritage is symbolized by the bugle.
+Combined, "RHLI" and "Wentworth Regiment" are a form of the regimental title, and "semper paratus" is the motto of the regiment.

 Lineage

 Full dress uniform from the 13th Battalion Volunteer Militia, 1862.
 The Royal Hamilton Light Infantry traces its lineage to the 13th Battalion.

-The regimental colour of the Royal Hamilton Light Infantry (Wentworth Regiment).

-The camp flag of the Royal Hamilton Light Infantry (Wentworth Regiment).